MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 ---
-title: Expire conversation guidance - Bot Service
+title: Expire a conversation - Bot Service
 description: Learn how to expire a user's conversation with a bot.
 keywords: expire, timeout
 author: ericdahlvang